yuta-hayashi/mjml-rails/README.md

 npm install -g mjml@^3.0
 ```

+Note that you'll need at least Node.js version 6 for MJML to function properly.

 If you're using ```:haml``` or any other Rails template language, create an initializer to set it up:

 ```ruby